oneapi-src/oneDNN/doc/primitives/convolution.md

 - _Direct_.
 The convolution operation is computed directly using SIMD instructions.
-This is the algorithm used for the most shapes and supports int8, f32 and bf16 data types.
+This is the algorithm used for the most shapes and supports int8, f32, bf16 and f64 (only on GPU engine) data types.

 - _Winograd_.
 This algorithm reduces computational complexity of convolution at the expense of accuracy loss and additional memory operations.
 The